mcorbe/talemo/docs/product-requirements.v2.md

 | Free with Ads (85%) | 153,000 MAU | 153K × €0.07/mo ≈ €10.7K | €128K |
 | **Total** | **180,000 MAU** | **€118.4K MRR** | **€1.42M ARR** |

-This represents a dramatic reduction from the 700,000 MAU that would be required in an ads-only model, making our growth targets much more achievable with limited marketing resources.
+This represents a dramatic reduction from the 700,000 MAU that would be required in the previous model, making our growth targets much more achievable with limited marketing resources.

-#### 11.3.4 Hardware Partnership Potential
+#### 12.3.4 Hardware Partnership Potential

 By pursuing white-label or SDK deals with established hardware players, we can further accelerate growth: